Welcome to Indigenous Foundations

 Type a term into our search bar, above.
 Or visit the list of Topics A-Z to the left.

 Select a broader theme in the navigation bar, to the left, and explore from there.

 To learn about the Indigenous Foundations project, including our banner and navigation system, click here.

-Featured Page: On November 1, 2011 the UBC First Nations House of Learning, in collaboration with the Indian Residential School Survivors Society, hosted a day-long event addressing the history and legacy of the Indian Residential Schools.
-For a description of this event and view a 30 min. video exploring some of its aspects, see UBC Dialogue: Nov 1, 2011.
-For a full and easily navigated video recordof the event see UBC Dialogue: Full Video Record.
+Indian Residential Schools.
+On November 1, 2011 the UBC First Nations House of Learning, in collaboration with the Indian Residential School Survivors Society, hosted a day-long event addressing the history and legacy of the Indian Residential Schools.
+For a description of this event and two ways of exploring the video records, see UBC Dialogue: Nov 1, 2011.
 For an introduction to the topic of the Indian Residential Schools, see Government Policy: The Residential School System.